AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-11-WPA2-Cracking.md

 ## Real-World Example
 WPA2 cracking is one of the first things covered in any wireless pentesting engagement.
 A pentester on a red team assessment parks outside a target office, puts their wireless adapter in monitor mode, captures the handshake when an employee's laptop reconnects after a deauth, and takes it back to crack offline using rockyou.txt or a custom wordlist.
 Weak passwords like `company2024` or `Welcome123` get cracked in seconds.
 Strong random passwords can take years or never get cracked at all — which is exactly why password strength matters so much for Wi-Fi.

+## Why It Matters
+From an attacker's side, WPA2 cracking requires no active interaction with the network after the handshake is captured.
+The entire attack is offline and undetectable.
+Once the password is cracked the attacker joins the network and is now an insider — able to run ARP spoofing, intercept traffic, and attack internal systems.

+From a defender's side, a long random password is the single most effective defense — a 12+ character random password with mixed characters makes brute force practically impossible.
+WPA3 improves on WPA2 by using SAE (Simultaneous Authentication of Equals) which prevents offline dictionary attacks entirely.
+Disabling WPS (Wi-Fi Protected Setup) is also important as it has its own set of vulnerabilities.